 Inventory

-Inventory waste results from excess products and materials that aren’t processed.
+Inventory waste results from excess materials that aren’t processed.
 It may feel counterintuitive to think of excess inventory as waste, but it can lead to problems including product defects, damaged materials, and increased lead times in production.
 To prevent inventory waste, purchase raw materials only when needed and only in the amount needed.
 You can also integrate a queue system to prevent overproduction.

 Motion